Apollo-Roboto/ApolloRoboto.Constants/README.md

 # ApolloRoboto.Constants

-This is a utility library containing a collection of constant numbers making them easy to use without the need to remember their values.
+This is a simple utility library containing a collection of constant numbers making them easy to access and explore

 Include the using statement in your code:
 ```c#